What Does a Minimalist Home Look Like In Real Life?

 Judy

-Judy from You Can Live Rich On Less went from a sprawling 4 bedroom home to an RV.
-Here’s what her life is like in a Minimalist Home.
+Judy, from You Can Live Rich On Less, went from a sprawling 4-bedroom home to an RV.

 picture of very small kitchen stove, cabinets and counter

 So we sold the house, got rid of a ton of stuff, and now live in our Park Model RV in Cottage Country.
 It’s about 400 square feet (10 X 40) and we couldn’t be happier.
-We still spend most of our time in the family room that has theatre seating in front our flat screen TV, and of course the tiny galley kitchen.
+We still spend most of our time in the family room that has theatre seating in front of our flat-screen TV and of course the tiny galley kitchen.

 My two favorite spots are the kitchen and the spacious outdoor deck.
 As a baker and blogger, I can create amazing desserts in my tiny kitchen shown here, with the help of a combination convection microwave oven.